 - Android 9 Dashboard: This feature gives you a detailed overview of the amount of time you’ve spent on your phone.
 Everything from apps, unlocks, video watching timers and more.
-Helping with your “digital wellbeing”.
-(Coming Soon)
+Also known as “Digital Wellbeing”.

 - App Usage Timers & Limits: Google added new app usage timers and limits you can set.
 That way your phone reminds you if you’ve watched too much Netflix.
 You can even use a new “Wind-down” mode at night that will turn everything black and white, helping you get off your phone and go to sleep.
 This way we use our phones less during the day, understand our usage, and put phones down at night.